robkravec/Coupon-Classification/README.md

-# Portfolio Project

-## Predicting Coupon Acceptance Using Machine Learning Algorithms
+# Predicting Coupon Acceptance Using Machine Learning Algorithms

-### Rob Kravec
+## Context / ackowledgements

+A version of this project was originally completed as part of Professor Cynthia Rudin's "Theory and Algorithms for Machine Learning" course at Duke in Fall 2021.
+The contents were then written up more formally (and a poster created) as a final "Portfolio" project for Duke's M.S. in Statistical Science.

+This repository is meant to showcase skills in (1) exploratory data analysis, (2) algorithm selection and fitting, (3) hyperparamter tuning, (4) model interpretation, and (5) general critical thinking and problem-solving.

 ## Abstract